 The SHSP identifies young drivers as those that are 20 and younger.
 Drivers that are 65 and older represent the older driver group.
-Preliminary data from 2020 show that 26.95% of fatal and serious injury crashes involved a young or older driver.
+From 2011-2015, 7,881 drivers in both age groups were killed or seriously injured in a motor vehicle crash.
+During the 5-year period, 28 percent of fatal and serious injury crashes involved a young or older driver.
 Decreasing the number of age-related fatalities and serious injuries will be achieved through a multidisciplinary approach incorporating engineering designs to accommodate users of all ages as well as education and enforcement initiatives.